preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/teams-app-generator/index.rst

 Generate Omnia App
 **********************
-Add a title for the app, a description and the home url, and click GENERATE.
+Add a title for the app, a description and the home URL, and click GENERATE.

 The app is created and downloaded as a zip to your Download library.